What is broadband max? The fastest broadband speeds and packages

 There are several broadband technologies which have the potential to offer vastly superior speeds and a good level of future proofing.

 As we mentioned above FTTH is available and can deliver speeds up to 1Gb, which is already incredibly fast.
 But a full fibre network is capable of a lot more.
 For example, in 2007 it was reported that a Swedish pensioner had been kitted out with a 40Gb connection courtesy of her engineer son.
-And earlier this year BT and Alcatel-Lucent unveiled the results of an experiment where they achieved an amazing 1.4Tb (Terabits per second).
+And BT and Alcatel-Lucent unveiled the results of an experiment where they achieved an amazing 1.4Tb (Terabits per second).

 5G mobile broadband